 - Other special conditions.

-Fixed-term contracts are made for a specified period, or a specific event, the duration of which can be objectively determinable even though not expressly set out in the contract.
-An employment contract between a contractor company and a building foreman made for the duration of a completion of certain construction project can be given as an example to fixed-term contracts.
-It is important to note that fixed-term contracts should be made in written as required by law.
+Fixed-term contracts are made for a specified period or a specific event, the duration of which can be objectively determinable even though not expressly set out in the contract.
+An employment contract between a contractor company and a building foreman made for the duration of the completion of a certain construction project can be given as an example of a fixed-term contract.
+It is important to note that fixed-term contracts should be made in writing as required by law.

-Employers can temporarily transfer or assign an employee with their consent within the same holding company or within the same group of companies or to another employer that works in a similar business.
+Employers can temporarily transfer or assign an employee with their consent within the same holding company or the same group of companies or to another employer that works in a similar business.
 In such a case, the employment relationship between the employee and the employer remains intact.
-With that being said, during the continuation of the temporary employment relationship the employee must perform their duties originating from the employment contract for the benefit of the temporary employer.
-Temporary work agreements must be in written form, cannot exceed a period of six months, and can only be renewed twice.
-The original employer continues to pay the salary of the employee during the temporary employment period.
+That said, during the continuation of the temporary employment relationship, the employee must perform their duties originating from the employment contract to benefit the temporary employer.
+Temporary work agreements must be written, cannot exceed six months, and can only be renewed twice.
+The original employer continues to pay the employee’s salary during the temporary employment period.

 Collective bargaining agreements are allowed under Turkish law.
 These agreements have the purpose of protecting the rights of those employees who are in weaker positions vis-à-vis their employers.
-Trade unions or employee representatives, provided they are given the authority, have the right to negotiate collective agreement terms in the name of the employees.
+Trade unions or employee representatives, given the authority, have the right to negotiate collective agreement terms in the name of the employees.
 Once the collective agreement is executed, the employer will be bound by the terms and conditions of that agreement.
-Collective bargaining agreements are subject to specific regulations under the Turkish Labor Code with regard to certain matters, such as trial periods, salary payment terms, and so on.
-Collective bargaining agreements can be made between trade unions of employees and employer unions or with employers which are not affiliated to a union, and they are binding.
-Workplace union representatives are under the obligation of providing corporation, peace and harmonization in the workplace between employees and employer, listening to the requests of the employees and solving their complaints, protecting employees’ rights and assisting the practice of working terms and conditions regulated under the TLA and collective bargaining agreements.
+Collective bargaining agreements are subject to specific regulations under the Turkish Labor Code concerning certain matters, such as trial periods, salary payment terms, etc. Collective bargaining agreements can be made between trade unions of employees and employer unions or with employers who are not affiliated with a union, and they are binding.
+Workplace union representatives are under the obligation to provide corporation, peace , and harmonization in the workplace between employees and employer, listen to the requests of the employees and solve their complaints, protect employees’ rights, and assist the practice of working terms and conditions regulated under the TLA and collective bargaining agreements.

-A fixed-term contract cannot be extended or renewed in a sequential manner, unless there are solid grounds to do so.
+A fixed-term contract cannot be extended or renewed sequentially unless there are solid grounds to do so.
 Otherwise, such contracts are deemed to be open-ended from the outset.
-Similarly, a fixed-term contract is automatically transformed into an open-ended contract if parties implicitly continue the employment relationship after expiry of the contact term.
+Similarly, a fixed-term contract is automatically transformed into an open-ended contract if parties implicitly continue the employment relationship after the expiry of the contract term.
 It is worth pointing out that open-ended contracts grant broader rights to employees compared to fixed-term contracts.
-The below table show the significant differences between the two:
+The below table shows the significant differences between the two:

 |No automatic expiration||Automatically expires at the end of term.|